gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Payee-Initiated Merchant Payment using the Polling Method

-The polling scenario can be completed by clicking following buttons of sample app in sequential order
+The Payee-Initiated Merchant Payment using the Polling Method scenario can be completed by clicking following buttons of sample app

 * Payee-Initiated Merchant Payment using the Polling Method

- ### Payee initiated Merchant Payment - Output
+ ### Payee initiated Merchant Payment Polling - Output

 ```json
  {